Does TLS Email Encryption Meet Compliance Requirements?

-In this article, we discuss what types of email encryption are sufficient to comply with government regulations.
-TLS encryption is a good option for many organizations dealing with sensitive data and legal requirements.
-However, TLS does not protect data at rest.
-Each organization must undertake their own risk assessment to determine which encryption methods are suitable to fulfill legal requirements.
+This article discusses what types of email encryption are sufficient to comply with government regulations.
+TLS email encryption is a good option for many organizations that manage sensitive data.
+However, it does not protect data at rest.
+Each organization must perform a risk assessment to determine which encryption methods suit their legal requirements.

 Email Encryption Options

 There are many ways to encrypt email, but TLS is the easiest to use.
 With SMTP TLS, messages are transported between the sender and recipient securely.
-Over 90% of email providers support TLS, meaning that most users can receive emails encrypted with TLS.
-No passwords are required to read the message- it looks like a normal email in the recipient’s inbox.
+Over 90% of email providers support TLS, meaning most users can receive emails encrypted with TLS.
+No passwords are required to read the message- it looks like a regular email in the recipient’s inbox.

 Secure Portal Pickup